argoproj/argo-workflows/docs/workflow-executors.md

 [https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/)

-## Entrypoint (entrypoint)
+## Emissary (emissary)

 This is the most fully featured executor.

 This executor works very differently to the others.
 It mounts and empty-dir on all containers at `/var/argo`.
-The main container command is replaces by a new binary `entrypoint` which starts the original command in a sub-process and when it is finished, captures the outputs:
+The main container command is replaces by a new binary `emissary` which starts the original command in a sub-process and when it is finished, captures the outputs:

 The init container creates these files:

-* `/var/argo/entrypoint` The entrypoint binary, copied from the `argoexec` image.
+* `/var/argo/emissary` The emissary binary, copied from the `argoexec` image.
 * `/var/argo/template` A JSON encoding of the template.

-In the main container, the entrypoint binary creates these files:
+In the main container, the emissary creates these files:

 * `/var/argo/exitcode` Will the sub-processes exit code (once process complete and all clean-up done).
 * `/var/argo/outputs/${path}` All output artifacts are moved here, e.g. `/tmp/message` is moved to /var/argo/outputs/tmp/message`.